lampmerchant/tashpower/README.md

                         '--------'
 ```

-The relay control line is active high.
+The relay control line is active low.

-The inputs all have internal weak pullup resistors enabled, but stronger external resistors should be used for the PS/2 lines (10 kΩ to 1 kΩ).
+External resistors should be used for the PS/2 lines (10 kΩ to 1 kΩ).

+The ADB power key and line clock inputs have internal weak pullup resistors.

 ### Building Firmware